 2. OK, I get how they get in, but how does somebody undeserving manage to survive in such a grueling academic environment?

-It’s much easier than it used to be, thanks to grade inflation based on the Oprah theory.
-“YOU get an A, and YOU get an A. Everybody gets an A.” The most common grade at Harvard is A. The average is A-.
+It’s much easier than it used to be, thanks to grade inflation based on the Oprah method of distribution: “YOU get an A, and YOU get an A. Everybody gets an A.” The most common grade at Harvard is A. The average is A-.
 Read this next sentence carefully.
 It is possible to graduate cum laude and be in the 9th percentile of the class.
-That’s right, today’s cum laude is the equivalent of a 2.1 GPA in my college era.
+That’s right, today’s cum laude is the rough equivalent of a 2.1 GPA in my college era.
 In other words, guys like Kushner can get through Harvard near the very bottom of the class – and still graduate cum laude!